-Enter our first hard-hit area: dApp authorization.
+Let’s enter our first hard-hit area: DApp authorization.

 DApp authorization scam

-How to check authorization status in wallet
+How to check the authorization status in wallets

-To view the DApp authorization history in BitKeep, select the public chain where the DApp is located, click [Tools], and then enter the [Authorization Detection] page;
+To view the DApp authorization history in BitKeep, simply select the public chain where the DApp is located, click [Tools], and then enter the [Authorization Detection] page;

 Just paste the wallet address you wish to query in the search box.